brianhoole/tasteofmanoa.github.io/index.md

 If your install of our application is successful, you should see the app in your browser at [http://localhost:3000](http://localhost:3000).

-# Initial User Study

-The initial user study for manoa munchies observed and took feedback from five UH manoa community members in which all of them belonged to the ICS program.
-Individuals recruited for the study were selected based upon availability (in order to maintain quality of the feedback), experience with web development (professionally, took a class, or hobbyist), and necessity to use the application on campus.
-UH Manoa members were added to the CAS login system for UH if they were not already on it.
-All user feedback was recorded via google forms.

 # Development History

 The development process for Manoa Munchies conformed to [Issue Driven Project Management](http://courses.ics.hawaii.edu/ics314s17/modules/project-management/) practices.